 Delirium starts with a thunderclap in The House of Shame and at first this feels like a totally different band altogether.
 Déjà-vu for sure, but not with this band as we know it.
 But then the typical Lacuna Coil brand sweeps in, so some relief at last.
 They scream that one to the world with an energy that – for sure – is new.

 Broken Things and Delirium (the title track) keep on pounding right on forward, whereas the latter really shines.
 The lyrics talk a lot about killing, escaping, hate and such.
-Not bad in all and aligned to the theme, but after the 50-iest time of hearing the word kill, it starts to wear you out.
+Not bad in all and aligned to the theme after all.
+But after the 50-iest time of hearing the word kill, it starts to wear you out.

 What else?
 Well, Downfall really shines in two ways, first some story telling, followed by one of these subdued solos.
 My Demons brings you a hint of a very dark power ballad.
 Well it isn’t one actually, but let me call it Delirium‘s attempt to have one.
 Kind of similar to what The Rasmus provided in the past, without growls of course.
 No discernible fillers on the album neither.
 This is no small feat on an album of a whopping 14 tracks of some 57 minutes of total airtime.

-The former Evanescence-esque sound out of the door, replaced with a mighty crunch, belting out Gothic Metal in that new relentless way of theirs.
+The former Evanescence-esque sound is definitely out of the door.
+Replaced with a mighty crunch, belting out Gothic Metal in that new relentless way of theirs.
 That is the new brand Lacuna Coil are delivering with Delirium.
 That they manage to keep to their roots, not losing their trademark sound on the way is really well done.
 One of the best albums these guys were able deliver so far.
 And I like the change, really do.
 Good album.

 Go and get it: